2010–11 Turkish Cup

 The 2010–11 Turkish Cup was the 49th edition of the annual tournament that determined the association football Süper Lig Turkish Cup (Türkiye Kupası) champion under the auspices of the Turkish Football Federation (Türkiye Futbol Federasyonu; TFF).
-Beşiktaş successfully defeated İstanbul B.B. in the final.
+Beşiktaş defeated İstanbul B.B. in the final.
 This tournament was conducted under the UEFA Cup system having replaced at the 44th edition a standard knockout competition scheme.

 Beşiktaş advanced to the play-off round of the 2011–12 UEFA Europa League and qualified for the 2011 Turkish Super Cup.
 Trabzonspor were eliminated in the group stage.
 Trabzonspor (defending champions), Bursaspor (1st, Süper Lig), Fenerbahçe (2nd), and Galatasaray (3rd), automatically qualified for the group stage.

 Teams

 First round

-The draw for the First Round took place at the headquarters of the TFF in İstanbul on 23 August 2010.
+The draw for the First Round took place at the headquarters of the TFF in Istanbul on 23 August 2010.
 The matches were played on 1 September 2010.